Drwaley/Fifa2021--Data--Cleaning-Task/README.md

 `If Text.contains([Weight], “kg”) then Number.Text(Text.BeforeDelimiter([Weight],”kg”))*2.205 else Number.From(Text.BeforeDelimiter([Weight],”lbs”))`

 ![](clean_Height.png)                   ![](clean_weight.png)

-Both column are cleaned and accurate by ensuring all values have the same unit of measurements in order to aid further analysis.
+Both columns are cleaned and accurate by ensuring all values have the same unit of measurements in order to aid further analysis.

+# Values Wages and Release clause columns

+Date in these columns contained the Euro (€) sign and values were entered in different formats.
+The following steps were taken to clean the data:

+1. The Euro sign was removed from the Value, Wages, and Release Clause columns using the Text.Replace function.
+2. The values were then converted to numeric format using the Number.FromText function.
+3. The values were converted to their respective units, i.e., M for million and K for thousand, as follows:
+4. Values in millions were represented by M (e.g., 1.6M instead of 1600000).
+5. Values in thousands were represented by K (e.g., 2K instead of 2000).
+6. Finally, the values were converted to Dollar ($)

+The following code was used to implement these changes:

+## Player Value

+`Let

+Replace_Euro = Text.
+Replace ([Value], “€”, “”),
+Covert_value = if Text.contains([Replace_Euro], “M”) then Number.FromText(Text.BeforeDelimiter([Replace_Euro], “M”)) *1000000 else if Text.contains([Replace_Euro],”K”) then Number.FromText(Text.BeforeDelimiter(Replace_Euro],”K”))*1000 else Number.FromText([Replace_Euro])

+In
+Convert_value *1.06`